HiddenStage/divide-docs/docs/docs_android.md

 You might want to use anonymous users over credential users if you don't need to persist data across devices or if you don't need to associate data with a particular user.

 #### Create and Save an Object
-Creating and saving an object is easy.
+Creating and saving an Object is easy.
 Simply create a new `BackendObject` instance, store primative types to it, then store it as shown below. `.remote()` saves the object to your backend and `.local()` stores the object to your local database.

 ```java
 BackendObject object = new BackendObject();